 4) Pick the Right Settings

 Once your TV is on, it is time to sit back and enjoy a streaming lifestyle.
 The best setting is usually called something like “cinematic,” or “movie,” but it varies from manufacturer to manufacturer.
-As the HDR (Hyper Dynamic Range) has become more common on TVs, it can vastly increase the experience when you select a mode that optimises the expanded colours and contrast.
+As the HDR (Hyper Dynamic Range) has become more common on TVs, it can vastly increase the experience when you select a mode that optimises the expanded colors and contrast.
 Typically, Television refers to it simply as “HDR”.
 You might notice it as HDR10, Dolby Vision, or something similar.

 5) Use Space Smartly

 Your Smart TV is analogous to a coffee or mid-range smartphone with a huge display.
 Just like mid and low span smartphones, Smart TVs possess several limitations.
 The most prominent being space.
 With an array of features and apps preloaded on most Smart TVs, users have limited storage to play with.

 The above list will increase your understanding.
 Whatever the modifications, you will find countless valuable information in smart TV settings.